-Is your patient getting married?
-Divorced?
-Expecting a baby?
-Dealing with a devastating medical diagnosis or family emergency?
-Major life changes often take precedence over compliance with PT, and that’s okay.
+Life is full of curve surprises and milestones—some are good, others not so much.
+But major life changes often take precedence over compliance with PT, and that’s okay.
 It’s not our place to say whether a patient should or shouldn’t prioritize physical therapy over other life concerns.

-The important thing to do here is communicate.
+The important thing to do here is to communicate.
 Be sure to explain that if the patient needs to space out his or her appointments more, book shorter visits, or use telehealth PT services (if you offer them), you’re open to it.
 It’s better to know what’s going on with your patients than to simply have them vanish with no explanation.

 Something else to remember: Not every patient is appropriate for PT.
 Some patients might need treatment beyond our practice scope, or they might benefit from a more specialized type of physical therapy.

 Part of being a good PT is recognizing when your patients’ issues go beyond your scope of knowledge.
 If you suspect pelvic floor dysfunction, then look to refer out to a pelvic floor PT.
 Does your patient have an unusual pain pattern, unremitting fever, or night sweats?
 Send them back to the MD for further testing.